andrasq/node-qibl/README.md

 Remove the named file or directory.
 If directory, removes all its contents too.

+### globdir( dirname, templateOrRegex, callback(err, filepathArray) )

+Recursively walk the directory looking for files matching the pattern, and return to the callback the list of matching filepaths.
+The filenames will be full paths with the directory name prepended.

+If the filename template is not already a regular expression it will be converted with `qibl.globRegex()`

+    // find all files in ./src/ whose names end in '.js' globdir('./src', '*.js', (err, files) => {
+        // ...
+    })

 ### walktree( tree, visitor(node[key], key, node, depth) )

 Recursively examine the properties of tree and call `visitor()` on each.  `tree` may be any